Get financial adviser coach blog updates via email.

 Other useful resources

-by Tony Vidler The financial adviser is supposed to be an influencer…our purpose is to influence others to make better decisions than they would otherwise have made.
+by Tony Vidler The financial adviser is supposed to be an influencer…our role is to influence others to make better decisions than they would otherwise have made.
 In order to become a more effective adviser the ongoing development of the skills that are required to deliver influential advice should be deliberately developed.
 But […]

-Lost Sales Skills: Trial Closing Techniques Are Still VERY Useful
+Lost Sales Skills?
+Trial Closing Techniques Are Still Very Useful

-By Tony Vidler Trial closing techniques from the world of sales are still very useful for modern professionals wanting to figure out whether their prospective client is getting onboard with the advice or not.
-Nobody likes to be “closed” by a sales person, and we sure don’t want prospects to feel like we are […]
+by Tony Vidler Trial closing techniques from the world of sales are still very useful for modern professionals wanting to figure out whether their prospective client is getting onboard with the advice or not.
+Nobody likes to be “closed” by a sales person, and we sure don’t want prospects to feel like we […]

 by Tony Vidler When you are presenting quotes or recommending product solutions, are you still giving the prospect a few choices, like 3 perhaps?
 Don’t do it.
 Consumers are onto it, so as a “sales technique” it loses impact…and it was never fabulous technique to begin with.
 More importantly, it undermines your professional […]

 If you want people to buy your advice, then dumb it down!